onlinehub0808/-smart-contract-best-practices/README.md

 }
 ```

-When it tries to refund the old leader, it throws if the refund fails.
+When it tries to refund the old leader, it reverts if the refund fails.
 This means that a malicious bidder can become the leader, while making sure that any refunds to their address will *always* fail.
 In this way, they can prevent anyone else from calling the `bid()` function, and stay the leader forever.
 A recommendation is to set up a [pull payment system](https://github.com/ConsenSys/smart-contract-best-practices/#favor-pull-over-push-payments) instead, as described earlier.

 Another example is when a contract may iterate through an array to pay users (e.g., supporters in a crowdfunding contract).
 It's common to want to make sure that each payment succeeds.
-If not, one should throw.
+If not, one should revert.
 The issue is that if one call fails, you are reverting the whole payout system, meaning the loop will never complete.
 No one gets paid, because one address is forcing an error.

 ```